Kelso Abbey: Foundation

 Kelso Abbey was founded at Roxburgh in 1128 by a community of monks of the Tironesian order, from Tiron, near Chartres, in France.
 The community had first entered Scotland, c.
 1113, under the patronage of David I as Prince of the Cumbrians during the reign of his brother, Alexander I, when the monks were given a commission to found their community at a site near Selkirk.
 It is not known for certain why the community came to abandon this first site in 1128, although David, now King of Scots, was developing Roxburgh as a major economic and administrative centre for Southern Scotland.
 Other institutions established by David at Roxburgh included the royal mint.

-Construction of the abbey is believed to have commenced immediately, and by 1143 progress was sufficiently advanced for the building to be dedicated to The Blessed Virgin and Saint John.
+Construction of the abbey is believed to have commenced immediately, and by 1143 progress was sufficiently advanced for the building to be dedicated to the Blessed Virgin Mary and Saint John.
 The King's son, Henry, Earl of Northumbria, who predeceased his father, was interred in the abbey in 1152.

 Development and defence

 Kelso Abbey, which was situated in sight of Roxburgh Castle across the Tweed water, soon grew to be one of the wealthiest and grandest in Scotland, with much of its income coming from its vast estates in the Border country.
 John, abbot of Kelso from 1160 to 1180, was the first abbot in Scotland to be granted the mitre.

-After Scotland's royal dynasty began lose the overlordship of Northumbria during the reign of William I, David's southern "capital" came into close proximity to the border with England and was subject to attack during the Wars of Scottish Independence.
+After Scotland's royal dynasty began to lose the overlordship of Northumbria, during the reign of William I, David's southern "capital" came into close proximity to the border with England and was subject to attack during the Wars of Scottish Independence.
 In 1299, the abbot of Kelso was the English appointee, Thomas de Durham (1299–1307), but the abbey defended its Scottish identity.
 Throughout this turbulent period, Roxburgh Castle and Berwick upon Tweed, the major Scottish port serving the area, were frequently under English occupation.
 Whenever the abbey was subject to attack, the damage was repaired by the monks.

 In 1460, James II was killed within sight of the abbey as the result of a fatal accident during the campaign which secured repossession of Roxburgh castle that same year.
 Kelso Abbey was the venue for the hasty coronation of the infant king, James III, which quickly followed.

-During the period 1460 to 1513, political and military control in the area was more stable and life for the abbey was probably relatively settled.
+During the period from 1460 to 1513, political and military control in the area was more stable and life for the abbey was probably relatively settled.
 After 1517, however, it was again subject to English attacks.